What is Methamphetamine?

 How Long Does Meth Withdrawal Last?

-Day 1 to 2: The first 24 to 48 hours after an individual stops using meth is known as the comedown or crash.
-They experience abdominal cramps, nausea, and sweating along with a significant drop in cognitive function and energy.
+- Day 1 to 2: The first 24-48 hours after stopping meth use, or the acute phase of withdrawal, will serve as the comedown or crash period.
+This will likely entail withdrawal symptoms such as abdominal cramps, nausea, and sweating, along with a significant drop in cognitive function and energy.

-Day 14 to 20: Most meth withdrawal symptoms last for two to three weeks.
-By the end of the second week, the physical symptoms usually start to subside but the cravings, fatigue, and depression continue.
+- Day 14 to 20: Most meth withdrawal symptoms will continue over two to three weeks.
+By the end of week two, while the physical symptoms will generally start to subside, the cravings, fatigue, and depression may continue.

-Day 30 and onward: After the first month, the worst is usually over and any lingering symptoms dissipate gradually over time.
-Depression and anxiety can continue for several more months in some people.
+- Day 30 and onward: After the first month, the worst should be over, with any lingering symptoms gradually resolving over time.
+However, depression and anxiety can continue for some people over the next several months.